bbzaffari/Cooling-Link-Controller/README.md

 ## Main Features

 * **Real-time environmental monitoring**
-  Measures internal and external temperature, humidity, and CO₂ using sensors like HTU31D.
+  Measures internal (temperature, humidity, and CO₂) and external (temperature and humidity) using sensors like HTU31D.

 * **User interaction**
   Local adjustment of sensor thresholds (min/max) through physical buttons (ADD, SUB, ENTER) with debounce handling, short/long press detection, and an OLED display for feedback.